 4. Documentation and Reporting:

-4.1 Record all data during the IQ, OQ, and PQ processes, including equipment logs, cleaning agent usage, swab results, temperature and time measurements, and microbiological test results.
+4.1 Record all data during the validation process, including batch records, equipment logs, process parameters, and test results.

-4.2 Ensure that all forms, reports, and certificates are completed, signed, and approved by the appropriate personnel.
+4.2 Ensure that all forms, reports, and certificates are completed and signed by the responsible personnel.

-4.3 Perform statistical analysis on the collected data to assess the consistency and reliability of the cleaning process.
-This analysis should confirm that the system operates consistently and effectively within predefined parameters and meets the acceptance criteria for cleaning and residue removal.
+4.3 Perform statistical analysis of the data to assess the process capability and confirm that the process consistently meets the acceptance criteria.

 5) Abbreviations